Welcome to today's edition of the Rush 24-7 podcast.

 We're live at Ice Station EIB in far northern New Hampshire.

-So if you're a United Empire loyalist fleeing to Canada from these upstart rebel colonists or crawling all over the woods, uh do swing by because we'd love to see you.
+So if you're a United Empire loyalist fleeing to Canada from these upstart rebel colonists or crawling all over the woods, do swing by because we'd love to see you.

 Mr. Snerdley is down south and he's in charge of the show.

-He's a he's a take charge guy.
+He's a take-charge guy.

-He he he could be an Egyptian general.
+He could be an Egyptian general.

-He's such a take charge guy.
+He's such a take-charge guy.

 1-800-282-2882 is the number to call.

-Uh and uh I'd like to uh I'd like to explore that concept a little in the course of the show today.
+And I'd like to explore that concept a little in the course of the show today.

-Uh 14 million people took to the streets uh to uh greet America's pres Oh no, wait, that was for Egypt's president.
+14 million people took to the streets to greet America's president.

-America's Secretary of State was yachting off Nantucket.
+As the Egyptian military pressed the reset button on the Arab Spring, America's Secretary of State was yachting off Nantucket.

 You can't have your kayak in Egypt.